niwazukihon/cf_ai_vndb-agent/README.md

 Open <http://localhost:8787> and try:

 - `Tell me about Steins;Gate.`
-- `What's the best mystery visual novels released after 2020?`
+- `What are some good mystery visual novels released before 2020?`
 - `Find visual novels similar to Umineko.`

 ### 7. Deploy